SimShaker-for-Aviators/simshaker-for-aviators.github.io/index.md

 </div>

 ## Latest alpha release
-The SSA 3 alpha is based on a new implementation in settings are incompatible between SSA 2 and SSA 3.
+The SSA 3 alpha is based on a new implementation and settings are incompatible between SSA 2 and SSA 3.
 In the future, SSA 2 will be deprecated.

 <div id="alpha-download-area">
   <button id="alpha-download-button" class="button" disabled>Download</button>